-As much as I love marijuana stocks, I’m fairly certain that this cannabis firm is due for a pullback.
+As much as I love marijuana stocks, I’m fairly certain that this cannabis firm is due for a further pullback.
 But once that occurs, I wouldn’t waste too much time squabbling over the granularity.

 Instead, I’d consider what our own Matt McCall had to say.
 Thanks to the popularity of CBD, Charlotte’s Web’s CBD-based products could be distributed across mainstream retail channels.